 Looking for a safe getaway in this new pandemic world?
 The San Angelo State Park is a great place to explore while you maintain social distancing.
-On a recent trip we enjoyed two days exploring the park’s 7,500-plus acres available to visitors.
+On a trip last year in late fall we enjoyed two days exploring the park’s 7,500-plus acres available to visitors.
 We loved the park – and, the city of San Angelo is just a stone’s throw away!

 Our trip was not just a normal camping experience, but most State Parks in Texas are anything but that nowadays!

 This was the first time for us to stay in the simple lodging that we reserved online (due to the pandemic.)
 We loved the price and the cabin!
 In Eddy’s opinion, lodging should be inexpensive since all one does is sleep in the room!
 The rustic cabin featured a full bed and two twin bunk beds (with sheets) in two sizeable rooms, a refrigerator, an air conditioning unit, a microwave and a trashcan.
 There was no plumbing inside the cabin, but the public restrooms and shower facilities were close, functional and clean.

 No open fires were allowed at that time, so it made our decision for takeout at the local eateries an easy one.
 San Angelo is just a stone’s throw from the park.
 Instead of s’mores we opted for fast food at the picnic table in front of our cabin with a panoramic view of O.C.
 Fisher Reservior.